php-http/fig-standards/proposed/http-client/http-client-meta.md

 ### Non-Goals

 * The purpose of this PSR is not to support asynchronous HTTP clients.
-* This PSR will not include how to configure a HTTP client.
+* This PSR does not include how to configure a HTTP client.
 * The purpose is not to be opinionated about the use of middlewares (PSR-15).